SamsKod/ride-a-bike/README.md

 - Free frontend https://freefrontend.com

 # Content
-The icons in the footer were taken from Font Awesome
+The icons in the lists were taken from Font Awesome

 # Media
 Background image was taken from Pexel.